jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 4.md

 A: Yes, it does.
 It takes time.
 It's like, consider a cold stick of butter in a two-cup jelly jar, glass jelly jar.
 You've got a cold stick of butter.
 We have an air conditioning system, of course, as part of our system, so I count that as like a cold stick of butter.
 And you've got, let's say, 108 degrees on the outside of that glass.
 You've got to make the air space become warm between the glass and the butter.
 That takes about 40 minutes before the butter will be warm enough to even start barely melting.
 That's why I say if you have a severely congested lymphatic system, you need to stay in 90 minutes at a time.
 Now a lot of people have a difficulty staying in because the brain hates to get hot.
 So they can just take one of those cold packs and put it on top of their head with a towel between their head and that cold pack and leave it on there until the brain says, oh, wait a minute, I want to stay in this hot water.
 And then there's no trouble in staying in that long.
 But the body loves the warmth, the brain does not.

-[Francis]: Yeah, because my blood work, I don't have any rheumatoid factor in my blood, yet I've got fused joints, right?
+Francis: Yeah, because my blood work, I don't have any rheumatoid factor in my blood, yet I've got fused joints, right?

 A: Yeah, well, the fused joints come from eating away the cartilage.
 And then the cartilage trying to mend and they mend into each other.

-[Francis]: Yeah, because I once, not too long ago, I went to some hot springs here in the Rocky Mountains and I felt after I spent a considerable time in the spring, like I felt I could almost dance afterwards.
+Francis: Yeah, because I once, not too long ago, I went to some hot springs here in the Rocky Mountains and I felt after I spent a considerable time in the spring, like I felt I could almost dance afterwards.

 P: I'll be darned.

 A: Exactly.
 So that is so important to healing quickly.
 Now this, the woman who I was just talking about, could have spent 12, 13 years just on the diet, reversing that condition, but she did it in, you know, three years because she was taking the baths, especially in the last year.
 And she removed that hardball size of mineralization on her left elbow in one year by taking the baths.

-[Francis]: Really?
+Francis: Really?
 So do you believe that hot, like, if I can get into a hot tub, which is almost impossible, you think that might help?

 A: It would tremendously.
 If you can get, like, hospitals have an A-frame to lift people.

-[Francis]: Yes.
+Francis: Yes.

 A: You can, they have ones that are mobile where you just, you know, hit a button.

-[Francis]: Okay.
+Francis: Okay.

 A: If you can get one of those to take you in and out of the bathtub, you're set.

-[Francis]: Okay.
+Francis: Okay.
 And do you think, is it possible that I may be able to unlock my, my, I've got a, like, my left hip is completely locked and my right one's probably on its way.

 P: My goodness.
 My goodness.

 A: If, yes, I've seen it happen several times.

-[Francis]: Oh, nice.
+Francis: Oh, nice.

 A: So in conjunction with the diet and the hot baths, without the nutrients, your body isn't going to be able to rebuild that cartilage.

-[Francis]: Right.
+Francis: Right.
 Well, as I said, I eat very good food.
 I don't eat any processed foods whatsoever.

 P: Yeah.
 Okay, Francis.